nitindhar7/ideacannon/ideas.md

 5. If 'a' not completed, check its dependencies
 6. If there are dependencies try to resolve them recursively
 7. Repeat from Step 3. with the next task

+### Algorithm (rules)

+1. A task can be run if it has been resolved or has no dependencies
+2. Dedupe tasks inline
+3. No circular dependencies

 ### Objects